IstiCusi/asm_linux/README.md

    - This function directly invokes the Linux `write` system call using inline assembly.
 It writes data to a specified file descriptor (`fd`), making it suitable for low-level output handling.
 The use of `syscall` avoids any standard library dependency.

+   swrite is a minimal C function that performs the Linux write system call directly using inline assembly, without standard library dependencies.
+The function takes three arguments: fd (file descriptor), buf (pointer to data), and count (number of bytes to write).
+It sets up these parameters in registers using the System V calling convention required for Linux syscalls on x86-64.
+Specifically, rax is set to 1 (syscall number for write), rdi to fd, rsi to buf, and rdx to count.
+   The syscall instruction then invokes the kernel with these values.
+The asm volatile directive prevents the compiler from optimizing out the assembly block.
+The lack of output operands means this block has only side effects, with no returned values.
+   The clobber list (%rax, %rdi, %rsi, %rdx, and memory) warns the compiler that these registers and memory may be altered (or “clobbered”) during execution, so it won’t store critical data there before this operation.

 3. **Integer to ASCII Conversion (`itoa`)**:

    - Converts an integer to a string representation in the specified base (e.g., decimal or hexadecimal).
 This function supports negative numbers when using base 10.